c3lang/c3-web/docs/implementation-details/specification.md

 trailing_macro_block ::= AT_IDENT ("(" parameter_list? ")" )? compound_statement
 ```

 Arguments may be supplied positionally, by name (`name: expression`), or by struct-field-style designator (`.field = expression`) for arguments of aggregate type.
-A `...expression` spreads a slice, array, or compile-time list into the variadic part of the parameter list.
+A `...expression` spreads a slice, array, vector, struct or compile-time list into the variadic part of the parameter list.
 Named and designated arguments may appear in any order; positional arguments must come before them.

 Each argument is converted to the corresponding parameter's declared type using the rules described in *Assignability*.